-The purpose of this 2nd Supplementary Prospectus is to (a) incorporate by reference in the Base Prospectus the Issuer's latest audited consolidated financial statements and management's discussion and analysis thereof, the 2020 AIF (as defined below) and the Investor Report for the calculation date of December 31, 2020 (as defined below); (b) include a new statement in respect of no significant change and no material adverse change; (c) delete and replace the risk factors, which are incorporated by reference in the Base Prospectus via the Registration Document dated July 21, 2020 and the 1st Supplementary Prospectus dated September 4, 2020, respectively, in light of the issuance of the 2020 MD&A (as defined below); (d) update certain sections of the Base Prospectus in order to provide an option for RBC to issue floating rate Covered Bonds linked to the Sterling Overnight Index Average Index ("SONIA INDEX"); and (e) update paragraph 4 of the section entitled "General Information" in the Base Prospectus regarding governmental, legal or arbitration proceedings which may have, or have had, a significant effect on the financial position or profitability of the Issuer or of the Issuer and its subsidiaries taken as a whole.
+The purpose of this 3rd Supplementary Prospectus is to (a) incorporate by reference in the Base Prospectus the Issuer's latest audited consolidated financial statements and management's discussion and analysis thereof and 2020 AIF (as defined below); (b) include a new statement in respect of no significant change and no material adverse change; (c) delete and replace the risk factors, which are incorporated by reference in the Base Prospectus via the Registration Document dated July 21, 2020 and the 1st Supplementary Prospectus dated September 4, 2020, respectively, in light of the issuance of the 2020 MD&A (as defined below); and (d) following the publication of 2020 Annual Report, to update paragraph 3 of the section entitled "General Information" in the Base Prospectus regarding governmental, legal or arbitration proceedings which may have, or have had, a significant effect on the financial position or profitability of the Issuer or of the Issuer and its subsidiaries taken as a whole in the Base Prospectus.

-To the extent that there is any inconsistency between (a) any statement in this 2nd Supplementary Prospectus or any statement incorporated by reference into the Base Prospectus by this 2nd Supplementary Prospectus; and (b) any other statement in, or incorporated by reference in, the Base Prospectus, the statements referenced in (a) above will prevail.
+To the extent that there is any inconsistency between (a) any statement in this 3rd Supplementary Prospectus or any statement incorporated by reference into the Base Prospectus by this 3rd Supplementary Prospectus and (b) any other statement in, or incorporated by reference in, the Base Prospectus, the statements in (a) above will prevail.

-Save as disclosed in this 2nd Supplementary Prospectus, no significant new factor, material mistake or material inaccuracy relating to the information included in the Base Prospectus which may affect the assessment of Covered Bonds issued under the Programme has arisen or been noted, as the case may be, since approval by the FCA of the 1st Supplementary Prospectus dated September 4, 2020.
+Save as disclosed in this 3rd Supplementary Prospectus, the 2020 AIF or the 2020 Annual Report incorporated by reference in the Base Prospectus by virtue of this 3rd Supplementary Prospectus, no significant new factor, material mistake or material inaccuracy relating to the information included in the Base Prospectus which may affect the assessment of Notes issued under the Programme has arisen or been noted, as the case may be, since approval by the FCA of the 2nd Supplementary Prospectus dated September 15, 2020.